KITCHEN ORGANIZATION TIPS

 Storage

-There are a lot of things that end up in the kitchen including larger items such as crockpots, air fryers, and dutch ovens.
+There are a lot of things that end up in the kitchen, including larger items such as crockpots, air fryers, and Dutch ovens.
 These items are useful but they are heavy and bulky to store.
 It’s usually best to keep them in a lower cabinet because it is easier to lift them up instead of down.
-When placing your items in the kitchen plan on putting lighter ones in the upper cabinets with the bulkier ones in the bottom.
-Drawers are also a great solution since it allows you to pull everything out to see instead of trying to push things out of the way.
-Remember that if you rarely use an item it can be stored in the pantry or even the garage, freeing up space for items used on a regular basis.
-Talk to your designer about what you have and what is a must in the kitchen.
-They can help you find the storage solutions specific to your needs.
+When placing your items in the kitchen, plan to put lighter ones in the upper cabinets with the bulkier ones in the bottom.
+Drawers are also a great solution since they allow you to pull everything out to see instead of trying to push things out of the way.
+Remember that if you rarely use an item, it can be stored in the pantry or even the garage, freeing up space for regular items.
+Talk to your designer about what you have and what is necessary in the kitchen.
+They can help you find storage solutions that are specific to your needs.

 Space

 One way a kitchen can be made to feel disorganized is through clutter.
-Since so much takes place in the kitchen it’s easy for this space to become the homework station, office, and craft room.
+Since so much takes place in the kitchen, it’s easy for this space to become the homework station, office, and craft room.
 Keeping a designated drawer or specific area for these items will keep the kitchen area more organized.
 It is, however, essential that the kitchen stay as it was intended to be.
-If a little writing area is needed make sure to include a space for a small desk in your design or double sticker drawers for more storage.
+If a little writing area is needed,, include a space for a small desk in your design or double sticker drawers for more storage.

 The Central Hub